 - Fostering interaction.
-Social networking in particular, lends itself very well to interaction and audience participation.
-You can get people to do the leg work for you - if you grab their attention, or set them a challenge, they will forward your questions or links to their friends and followers, thereby disseminating information and gathering data rapidly.
+Social networking, in particular, lends itself very well to interaction and audience participation.
+You can get people to do the leg work for you.
+If you grab people's attention, or set them a challenge, they will forward your questions or links to their friends and followers, thereby disseminating information and gathering data rapidly.

 - Marketing projects and events.
 Social media can be used to develop networks that can help to quickly and effectively market projects and events to key target audiences.